A functioning air conditioning unit is essential for keeping your home cool and comfortable during the hot summer months.

 Air conditioning on the wall above the sofa cushions.

 However, air conditioners can develop problems over time that reduce efficiency and lead to complete system failure.
-Identifying and addressing common air conditioning issues can save you money on repair bills and allow you to restore cooling when problems arise quickly.
+Identifying and addressing common ducted air conditioning issues can save you money on repair bills and allow you to restore cooling when problems arise quickly.

 Common Air Conditioning Problems